kumbulanit/t-sql/tech company/untitled/Module 4/Lesson1_Understanding_Joins.md

-# Lesson 1: Understanding Joins
+# Lesson 1: Understanding Joins - TechCorp Data Integration

 ## Overview
+Joins are the backbone of TechCorp Solutions' business intelligence and reporting systems.
+As a technology consulting company, TechCorp needs to combine data from multiple tables to answer complex business questions: "Which employees work on which projects?", "What's the total budget across all departments?", and "How do our client relationships connect to project profitability?"

-Joins are fundamental to relational database querying, allowing you to combine data from multiple tables based on related columns.
-Understanding how joins work conceptually and practically is essential for effective database querying.
-This lesson covers join theory, types, syntax, and performance considerations.
+This lesson covers join theory, types, syntax, and performance considerations using TechCorp's real business data.

+## 🏢 TechCorp Business Context
+**TechCorp Solutions** stores related business information across multiple tables:
+- **Employees** table: Staff information (145 employees)
+- **Departments** table: Organizational structure (Engineering, Sales, Marketing, HR, Finance)
+- **Projects** table: Client engagements and deliverables
+- **Companies** table: Client and partner information
+- **EmployeeProjects** table: Project assignments and roles

+Joins help TechCorp connect this related information to generate business insights.

 ## What are Joins?